LucasETrigo/LucasETrigo/README.md

-Hi 👋 My name is Lucas Trigo
+Hi 👋 My name is Lucas
 ================================

-Front End Developer
+Frontend & Blockchain  Developer
 --------------------------------

 I'm a Full Stack Developer with a strong passion for frontend development.
 With 8 months of hands-on experience as a Frontend Web Developer at Escola Sorvete, I've had the opportunity to immerse myself in the world of web development.